tripledio/tripledio.github.io/_drafts/ConstructionTale.md

 Well i sure hope so.
 This is the minimum requirement.
 When something is _finished_ we expect it to work.

-As Uncle Bob stated in his classic book [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882)[^CleanCode]  : __"it is not enough for code to work"__.
+But as Uncle Bob stated in his classic book [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882)[^CleanCode]  : __"it is not enough for code to work"__.

 The functional value can be obtained.
 But that doesn't mean that the structural value has been obtained.

-## Why do we do this?
-Arguments against this

-"How it is done is as important as getting it done."

-How it is done is MORE important
+## It's agile

+Under the argument that one should not overdesign and build too much up front, it is argued that one only builds the bare minimum.
+We're being agile.
+But that seems like a straw man argument to me.

+No one said that you should over design, or do work not needed.
+But the whole idea of being agile is that we are still able to adapt in the future.
+Being agile means being able to adapt.
+Neglecting the structure of the software prevents this.
+Design software well means designing for future change.
+It does not mean design for every eventuality.

+> The software should be open for extension

+If his is not the case, then we're not being very agile.
+In fact by accumulating technical debt, making each modification harder to do we're being rigid.

+So please don't use agile as an excuse for writing rigid software.
+Agile has enough troubles as it is.

+# Conclusion

+The struggle between the function and the structure is not limited to our industry.

 **References**